-Anthony (Tony) Johnson is a senior professional staff member and research scientist at the Johns Hopkins University Applied Physics Laboratory.
-He serves as a program manager in the Whiting School of Engineering providing leadership support to the Computer Science, Cybersecurity, Data Science, Artificial Intelligence, Robotics & Autonomous Systems, and Information Systems Engineering programs.
+Anthony (Tony) Johnson is a senior professional staff member and research scientist at the Johns Hopkins University Applied Physics Laboratory (APL), where he plays a pivotal role in advancing innovation at the intersection of science, engineering, and national security.
+In addition to his technical contributions at APL, Tony serves as a program manager within the Whiting School of Engineering at Johns Hopkins University.
+In this capacity, he provides academic and strategic leadership for a diverse portfolio of programs, including Computer Science, Cybersecurity, Data Science, Artificial Intelligence, Robotics and Autonomous Systems, and Information Systems Engineering.
+His work supports the integration of emerging technologies into both research initiatives and workforce development programs, preparing future leaders to meet complex global challenges.

 Education History